opf/openproject/docs/development/product-development-handbook/README.md

 |--------------------|:---------------------------------------|
 | - Developer        | Developed feature on test environment  |

 1. The feature lead developer distributes the work on the feature amongst all developers assigned.
-   1. The feature is put into the status "In development".
+The feature is put into the status "In development".
 2. Developer starting on a topic put their "Implementation" work package into the status "In development" and work on implementing the feature.
 Automated tests are added as well.
-3. Developer creates a pull request on GitHub where automated tests are run.
+3. Developer creates a pull request on GitHub where all automated tests are run.
 4. Developer hands over "Implementation" work package upon completion to another developer for review (status: “In review”).
-5. Other Developer merges pull request and closes the "Implementation" work package.
+5. Developer (different from the one implementing the code) merges the pull request and closes the "Implementation" work package.
-   1. Every merged PR is deployed automatically on the test environment and can be tested by QA.
 6. The feature lead developer updates the status of the feature to "merged" once the feature is fully implemented.
 This can be done even with bugs still open that QA has already identified.
 7. Developer highlights features that require change in documentation if necessary (custom field “Requires doc change”).

+In case the requirements are identified to be unclear or incomplete during the implementation, the developer together with PM/Designer clarifies the requirements.
+The specification and other artifacts are updated accordingly.

+Every merged PR is deployed automatically on the test environment and can be tested by QA at this point in time so even before a feature is completely developed.

+Changes to the technical documentation, e.g API documentation, are done in parallel to the implementation.

 ### 3.2.3 Building phase 3: Quality Assurance